Running the tests

-If you push a commit to a branch in the Dallinger organization on GitHub, or open a pull request from your own fork, Dallinger’s automated code tests will be run on Travis.
+If you push a commit to a branch in the Dallinger organization on GitHub, or open a pull request from your own fork, Dallinger’s automated code tests will be run on GitHub.

 The tests include:

-- Running the tests for the Python code using pytest and making sure they pass in Python 2.7 and 3.6.
+Running the tests for the Python code using pytest and making sure they pass on Python 3.7, 3.8, and 3.9.

 If you see ImportErrors related to demo packages, this most likely means you